-'What constitutes a "material change" to RPI?': interview for LexisPSL Pensions (May 2017) on the High Court's decision in Thales UK Ltd v Thales Pension Trustees Ltd EWHC 666 (Ch), considering the correct approach to the construction of a pension scheme's indexation and revaluation provisions and the development of and differences between RPI and CPI.
+'What constitutes a "material change" to RPI?': article for LexisPSL Pensions (May 2017) on the High Court's decision in Thales UK Ltd v Thales Pension Trustees Ltd EWHC 666 (Ch), considering the correct approach to the construction of a pension scheme's indexation and revaluation provisions and the development of and differences between RPI and CPI.

-'Liability arising from unauthorised payments under FA 2004': interview for LexisPSL Pensions (March 2017) on the Upper Tribunal's decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.
+'Liability arising from unauthorised payments under FA 2004': article for LexisPSL Pensions (March 2017) on the Upper Tribunal's decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.

-'The great RPI v CPI debate - clarity at last?': interview for LexisPSL Pensions (November 2016) on the Court of Appeal's decision in Barnardo’s & Ors v Buckinghamshire & Ors EWCA Civ 1064 as to the meaning of the defined term "Retail Prices Index" in the Rules of the Barnardo's Staff Pension Scheme and the effect of section 67 of the Pensions Act 1995.
+'The great RPI v CPI debate - clarity at last?': article for LexisPSL Pensions (November 2016) on the Court of Appeal's decision in Barnardo’s & Ors v Buckinghamshire & Ors EWCA Civ 1064 as to the meaning of the defined term "Retail Prices Index" in the Rules of the Barnardo's Staff Pension Scheme and the effect of section 67 of the Pensions Act 1995.

-'Auto-enrolment - guidance on when travelling workers are considered based in Great Britain': interview for LexisPSL Pensions (January 2016) on the decision in R (on the application of Fleet Maritime Services (Bermuda) Ltd) v Pensions Regulator EWHC 3744 (Admin) and the territorial scope of the Pensions Act 2008.
+'Auto-enrolment - guidance on when travelling workers are considered based in Great Britain': article for LexisPSL Pensions (January 2016) on the decision in R (on the application of Fleet Maritime Services (Bermuda) Ltd) v Pensions Regulator EWHC 3744 (Admin) and the territorial scope of the Pensions Act 2008.

-'Setting things straight on rectification proceedings': interview for LexisPSL Pensions (December 2015) on the decision in Re BCA Pension Plan EWHC 3492 (Ch) and use of the section 48 procedure under the Administration of Justice Act 1985 as a potential alternative to construction or rectification proceedings.
+'Setting things straight on rectification proceedings': article for LexisPSL Pensions (December 2015) on the decision in Re BCA Pension Plan EWHC 3492 (Ch) and use of the section 48 procedure under the Administration of Justice Act 1985 as a potential alternative to construction or rectification proceedings.

 Henry read Classics at Merton College, Oxford, where he was made a college scholar and won numerous college prizes before graduating in 2003 with a Double First.
 He stayed on at Merton to study for an MSt in Classical Languages and Literature, in which he received a Distinction.